AppliedHydro/StreamflowCatalog/README.md

 In your terminal, run the following code:

 ```
-$ pip install *library*
+$ pip install library
 ```

-where *library* is the library you wish to install.
+where *library* is the package you wish to install.
 Below is an example for installing the Python library matplotlib:

 ```
 $ pip install matplotlib
 ```

 Your machine will source, download, and install the matplotlib library.
 As long as no errors are thrown, you will now have access to matplotlib!
-To double check that the library was installed properly, run the following code:
+To double check that the library was installed properly, run the following code in your terminal:

 ```
 $ python